Born in Sri Lanka Priyantha’s early childhood is marked by memories of the Sri Lankan Civil War…

 It’s now time for Priyantha to fulfil another dream with the development of the Akira Grateful brand.
 Reflecting on the many organisations who welcomed his family to Australia, providing hope, friendship and support, Priyantha’s aim is to ‘Pay It Forward’ and give back to those less fortunate with the Akira Grateful brand.
-The ‘Give Back’ program hope to support charitable organisations that are supporting those affected by cancer, homelessness, refugee status, and poverty worldwide.
+The ‘Give Back’ program hope to support charitable organisations that are supporting those affected by youth homelessness and poverty.

 All Akira Grateful products are made locally in Australia and are free from nasties like Parabens and Sulfates.

 Our fragrances are derived from natural scents inspired by Priyantha’s homeland

 of Sri Lanka – Gota Kola, Cinnamon, Lemon Myrtle, Lemongrass,

 The word ‘Akira’ in Priyantha’s native language means ‘to have graceful strength’ and also ‘Akira’ represents the first or middle initials of the family, Alicia, Keith, Ingrid, Rajkumar, Ashlyn.